Junmii/powerpuff-girls-app/README.md

 ### NavigationBar

 This is the navigation bar of the website.
 This component provides the navigation across the main pages of the website.
-This component is to be used when you need a navigation bar on the website :).
+This component is to be used when you need a navigation bar on a website :).

 ## Other packages used